 - Policy Context Lichfield District Council adopted its Local Plan Strategy on February 2015.
 Within that Strategy Core Policy 7 Employment and Economic Development provides the policy context for the selection of alternatives and preferred options. - Regulation 18 Lichfield District Council undertook consultation on the proposed scope and nature of the Local Plan Allocations (Regulation 18) from August 2016 to October 2016.

-- Assessment of the responses received did not identify any issues which could be considered as 'showstoppers'. - Identification of Sites 1 Potential employment sites that feature within the District Council Employment land Review (ELR), Employment Land Availability Assessment (ELAA) 2016 and Regulation 18 consultation were identified as reasonable alternatives on the basis that these sites may be in conformity with the Local Plan Strategy. - Identification of Sites 2 Of those sites the following were removed, sites under construction and site that had been completed in previous years because it was considered that these were already moving through the Plan process. - Identification of Sites 3 An SA assessment was completed for each of the identified reasonable alternatives full results are contained within Appendix E. - Identification of Sites 4 Summary of scores undertaken, the summary sheets for allocated sites are contained within Appendix F. - Identification of Sites 5 Taken into consideration the effects identified within the SA, the policy context, wider evidence base including Employment Land Capacity Assessment and factors identified within the general methodology the following employment sites where identified as preferred options to fulfil the remaining development quantum.
+Assessment of the responses received did not identify any issues which could be considered as 'showstoppers'. - Stage 1 Potential employment sites that feature within the District Council Employment land Review (ELR), Employment Land Availability Assessment (ELAA) 2016 and Regulation 18 consultation were identified as reasonable alternatives on the basis that these sites may be in conformity with the Local Plan Strategy. - Stage 2 Of those sites the following were removed, sites under construction and site that had been completed in previous years because it was considered that these were already moving through the Plan process. - Stage 3 An SA assessment was completed for each of the identified reasonable alternatives full results are contained within Appendix E. - Stage 4 Summary of scores undertaken, the summary sheets for allocated sites are contained within Appendix F. - Stage 5 Taken into consideration the effects identified within the SA, the policy context, wider evidence base including Employment Land Capacity Assessment and factors identified within the general methodology the following employment sites where identified as preferred options to fulfil the remaining development quantum.